cmudig/cmudig.github.io/_posts/2021-08-19-vis-satellite.md

 If you want to attend or sponsor the VIS Satellite, we will provide contact information here shortly.

-The organizers of the event are Adam Perer, Yu-Ru Lin, and Dominik Moritz.
+The organizers of the event are Adam Perer (CMU), Yu-Ru Lin (University of Pittsburgh), and Dominik Moritz (CMU).